-Crafting your buyer persona is the most important step in all your marketing.
-Any marketing message that you put out there should be targeted at a particular persona and the more groundwork you can do understanding your target persona, the easier it will be to write copy that resonates with the person you’re trying to attract into your business.
+Crafting your buyer persona is the most important step in all your SaaS marketing.
+Any marketing message that you put out there should be targeted at a particular persona and the more groundwork you can do understanding your target persona, the easier it will be to write copy that resonates with the potential customers that you’re trying to attract into your business.

 With buyer personas, one of the most important aspects to focus on are the problems and frustrations you can help solve.
-These problems form the basis of your content plan as all the content you create should be of high value and benefit to the user.
+These problems should form the basis of all of your SaaS marketing including all the blog posts, videos, articles and other content you create.
 Always be thinking about who the content is serving and what problem it solves for the reader.

 2. Attraction activity

-Once you understand who you’re targeting, you’ve now got to think about how you are going to attract them to your website.
+Once you understand who you wish to bring into your SaaS company, you’ve now got to think about how you are going to attract them to your website.
 Ultimately, you can break this down into two different types of traffic.
 Paid or unpaid.